History of the Jews in Lithuania: Sigismund III Vasa (1587-1632)

 Sigismund III Vasa came to power after Báthory's death while preparing for war with the Ottoman Empire.
 In 1589 he accepted the Third Lithuanian Statute.
 This was important because while the statute said little about the Jews in particular it would form the basis of Lithuanian law and thus Jewish life in Lithuania until 1840, but under his reign the Liberum veto (English: Free Veto) which allowed any noble to declare a veto and thus kill any piece of legislation, over time this would prove to become the death of the Polish-Lithuanian Commonwealth.

 Sigismund was born to Protestant father in a Protestant country but because of his Catholic mother he became a zealous Catholic; because of this he encouraged a new era of Catholic zealotry which led to the Jesuits being given a Carte Blanche (English: Blank Check) to proselytize via sermons, processions, and holding mass.
 Sigismund allowed the Jesuits to expand their power and helped by appointing the Jesuit Piotr Skarga as court preacher and rector of the University of Vilnius, he also allowed the Jesuits to continue their ongoing efforts to squash the growing renaissance and Humanist movements.
 Most importantly for the Jews he helped the Jesuits in their ongoing mission to persecute heretics; which included: Protestants, those who still practiced Pagan customs, and above all Jews.

-Symptomatic of this new era, in May of 1592 a mob led by Jesuit inspired burghers attacked Jewish properties, homes, and the synagogue in Vilnius.
+Symptomatic of this new era, in May 1592 a mob led by Jesuit inspired burghers attacked Jewish properties, homes, and the synagogue in Vilnius.
 The Lithuanian Trubinal sentenced some participants to prison sentences and ordered the payment of 13,500 Shoks to the Jewish community as reparation but since the court had no power to enforce this, and those that could enforce it refused to do so the mob got away without anyone being sent to prison and no reparations being paid.